rustybird/corridor/README.md

 ## Principle of operation

 1. Either run the corridor-data-consensus daemon script, which opens a Tor control connection and subscribes to NEWCONSENSUS events (announcements listing all public relays), or pipe any number of "Bridge" lines into corridor-data-bridges.
-2. That data is used to atomically update a Linux ipset (a list of IP-address:TCP-port entries accessible in constant time) named corridor_relays containing all Valid Guard or Authority relays along with their ORPort.
+2. That data is used to atomically update a Linux ipset (a list of IP-address:TCP-port entries accessible in constant time) named corridor_relays containing all *acceptable* relays along with their ORPort.
+When using corridor-data-consensus, acceptable means the relays have a Valid flag and a Guard or Authority flag.
+When using corridor-data-bridges, acceptable refers to your bridge relays.
 3. iptables rules refuse to forward packets unless they are going to / coming from one of the relays inside the ipset.